Evorbi

 Where we come in

 At Evorbi, we build AI solutions for businesses that have identified a real problem.
-We handle the technical implementation — RAG systems, chatbot development, workflow automation — so you don't need to hire an ML team or learn prompt engineering.
+We're a small studio that handles the technical implementation - RAG systems, chatbot development, workflow automation - so you don't need to hire an ML team or learn prompt engineering.

 The typical engagement is scoped, time-bound, and focused on one clear outcome.
 No six-month research phases.
 No vague "AI transformation" roadmaps.
 Just a working system that solves the problem you described.